Fresno, California: Sports

-Fresno has no teams in any of the five major sports leagues.
-However, collegiate sports are very popular.
+Collegiate sports are very popular.
 Fresno State Bulldogs football program is considered to be the biggest event in terms of sporting events in the city.
 The term "Red Wave" is the name given to the fans of Fresno State athletics, and as well as "Pride of the Valley" since the university's fanbase represents all of Fresno and California's San Joaquin Valley.